Grand River Rainscaping

 What is Rainscaping?

-Provides food and habitat for local species
+• Provides food and habitat for birds and pollinators

-Improves wet problem areas in your yard
+• Improve wet basements or problem areas in your yard using native plants and trees

 Rain Gardens: are filled with specifically selected native plants that absorb untreated stormwater in their deep root system, preventing it from contaminating our waterways.